kojotak/udemy-react/README.md

 examples:

 - videos: simple youtube video browser using React only
-- books: demonstration of react with redux
+- books: demonstration of handling state with react-redux
+- weather: middleware demonstration with redux-promise

 install: